CornellCSWiki/CornellCSWiki/contributing.md

 ## Make a Github Account

+Go to [Github](https://github.com) and sign up.
+You'll need to confirm your email address before you can do anything else.

 Already have one?
 Skip down to either [Editing a Page](#editing-a-page) or [Making a New Page](#making-a-new-page).

 ## Editing a Page